Tenty55/DesktopMascotExport/README.md

 >+ added idle and clicked animation
 >+ enable translucent bg + borderless
 >+ found a way to display the model on top of other programs at all times

+>version 1.10
+>+ fixed the large windows problem
+>+ added many UI components that interact with the model
+>+ added menu to change basic settings
+>+ added item menu to manage items
+>+ added manual for guiding
+>+ added clicker aspect into the program
+>+ new animations